 Bookkeeping is the art of recording each business transaction in a systematic manner, which enables the user to know the actual state of any transaction in a fast and efficient way.
-A bookkeeper in Singapore needs to know the relevant rules for categorizing transactions as per the provisions given in the Singapore Financial Reporting Standards (SFRS).
-An understanding of Singapore tax laws is essential.
-Singapore Company Incorporation elaborates on what it takes to be an effective bookkeeper in Singapore.

 Though initially thought of as a complex process, bookkeeping is actually a simple task if one takes a systematic approach.
-A professional bookkeeper essentially records every single transaction, regardless of its size, and closely complies with the local accounting rules.
+A professional bookkeeper records every single transaction, regardless of its size, and closely complies with the local accounting rules.

 Know SFRS and IRAS

 In Singapore, knowledge of SFRS is of utmost importance.
 Whether to apply a straight-line depreciation method or accelerated depreciation method for a particular statement (accounting or tax) should be clearly known to the bookkeeper.
-Other items such as inventory valuation, deferred taxes and real estate valuation should be treated as per the specific provision laid out by the SFRS.

 An SFRS is essentially a slightly different version of International Financial Reporting standards (IFRS).
 Hence knowledge of SFRS would empower a bookkeeper to work in other regions where IFRS is employed as well.